 (31).
 Recognising this limitation, researchers are calling for PA interventions to be scaled up (32) and include children from diverse strata of society (33-35).
 The current lack of successfully implemented school-based PA interventions in real-world settings impedes the fight against the childhood obesity pandemic (36, 31).
 Even if a PA intervention is scaled up and includes a large number of children, it can be susceptible to poor implementation if the staff who are providing the field-implemented PA are not trained for specific conditions associated with such an intervention (37).
 Interventions can also be affected by external factors such as discontinuous funding or poor political decisions (38, 39).
-One of the most frequently identified obstacles affecting the sustainability of the intervention is lack of future financial support as an external factor and limited time, facilities, equipment and internal funding as internal factors (40, 41).
-Typically, the effects of PA interventions remain at 75% or less of the effects reported in pre-scale-up efficacy trials (42), where lack of implementation and scale-up like time, cost, lack of resources and infrastructure, identifying time efficient strategies that impact fitness (e.g., high intensity interval training) is important.
+One of the most frequently identified obstacles affecting the sustainability of the intervention is lack of future financial support as an external factor and limited time, facilities, equipment and internal funding as internal factors.
+In order to facilitate the sustainability of the intervention in schools, care should be taken to manage these factors (40, 41).
+Typically, the effects of PA interventions remain at 75% or less of the effects reported in pre-scale-up efficacy trials (42), where lack of implementation models could potentially explain this decrease in efficacy (43).
+With known barriers to implementation and scale-up like time, cost, lack of resources and infrastructure, identifying time efficient strategies that impact fitness (e.g., high intensity interval training) is important.